-Configuring Edge Cache
+Edge Cache Configuration

-When web objects are downloaded from the Internet or across WAN links, Edge Cache stores them at the network's edge.
-When subsequent request come for the same material, the content is quickly delivered from Edge Cache, without the need to re-download the data over the WAN.
+When web objects are downloaded from the Internet or across WAN links, Edge Cache stores them at the edge of the network.
+When subsequent requests come for the same material, the content is quickly delivered from the Edge Cache without the need to download the data again over the WAN.
 Edge Cache can cache web objects, videos, software updates, and other content on the WAN.
 You can control whether to exclude particular sources, or sizes of objects from being cached.
-The cache objects can also be shared amongst peer appliances if desired, that is if the content cannot be found in the cache of the appliance that the traffic is passing through, then the appliance can request the content from peer appliances.
-You are also able to clear out the cache, if desired.
+The cache objects can also be shared among peer appliances if desired, meaning that if the content cannot be found in the cache of the appliance through which the traffic is passing, then the appliance can request the content from peer appliances.
+You are also able to clear the cache, if desired.

 You may want to limit the size of objects that can be cached.
-Since the cache storage size is limited, you may want to decide whether to allow few large objects or lots of little objects.
+Since the cache storage size is limited, you may want to decide whether to allow a few large objects or lots of little objects.
 You should ensure that the size is aligned with the types of objects that you want to be cached.
 For example, iOS updates tend to be approximately 1 GB and Mac updates tend to be 6 GB and so if you want Edge Cache to help with caching of these updates, you'll want to ensure that the minimum and maximum allowed objects size accommodates these sizes.

 You may want to blacklist particular sites if Edge Cache is not working properly and is preventing the network user from getting access to the site.
-Also, you may want to blacklist secure sites because you don't want to cache sensitive data such as financial or banking sites.
-Alternately, if you want to only cache particular secure sites once they've been identified as important sites or the most impactful to your network, you can whitelist them such that only those sites listed will be cached.
+Also, you may want to blacklist secure sites because you do not want to cache sensitive data such as financial or banking sites.
+Alternatively, if you want to only cache particular secure sites once they've been identified as important to your network, you can whitelist them such that only those sites listed will be cached.
 Whitelisting is only available for HTTPS caching.
 You can specify your whitelist and blacklist as source IP, destination IP, source domain, or destination domain.
 Domains are resolved using the DNS.